bwJeong/Spell-Observer/English.md

     - **Teleport: Cool time reduction according to champion level is not yet applied (420 sec fixed)**
   - Unsupported: Smite, Clarity, Mark

-Supportable regions, modes and types of Summoner spell may be added upon future updates.
+Supportable regions, modes and types of summoner spell may be added upon future updates.